galcohavy10/uStock-androidProject/README.md

    ***In the FrontendAPI folder***
-- API_Function descriptions.txt
+- API_Function descriptions.md //this describes the functionality of api files below
-- SignUpViewModel
+- SignUpViewModel //talking to server for sign up
-- LogInViewModel
+- LogInViewModel //talking to server for log in